Title Image Creator: Evan Vucci / Credit: AP / copyright: AP2006

 Answer?
 Dang if I know!
 I think 180 degrees may be involved and am inclined to say B

-8. Language problems that afflict speakers also afflict signers.
+8. Language problems afflicting speakers also afflict signers.
 They can suffer from different kinds of aphasia (language loss), Tourette’s (multiple motor tics), psychosis and schizophrenia.
-If a dominant right-handed signer shifts to the left-hand or alternates between hands, this is a sign of mental illness, a “going off the rails.”
+If a dominant right-handed signer shifts to the left-hand or alternates between hands, this is a sign of mental illness, of “going off the rails.”

 9. To yell in American Sign Language you give your signs punch.
 Speaking of punching, signers might sign in their sleep, just as speakers might talk in their sleep.
 Signing while sleeping thus creates a hazard for the person the signer is sleeping with.

 10. Gallaudet University is the premier institution for higher education for the deaf and hard-of-hearing.
-It was founded in 1864 in Washington, DC.
+It dates from 1864.

 - The President of the United States signs the diplomas of Gallaudet graduates.

 - A Duke linguistics student went to Gallaudet for a “semester abroad.”
 When she returned I asked her about the atmosphere on campus.
 I imagined it to be quiet and calm.
-She laughed and pointed out that the university is also for the hard-of-hearing which means that in the dorms music is cranked up to the max.
+She laughed and pointed out that the university is also for the hard-of-hearing.
+This means that in the dorms music blasts so that students can feel the beat.
 So her experience in the dorm was the opposite of quiet and was actually painful!

 On a related subject, see: Hearing Loss and Its Effects on Communication